oapicf/pinterest-sdk/clients/android/generated/docs/AudiencesApi.md

 Create audience

 Create an audience you can use in targeting for specific ad groups.
-Targeting combines customer information with the ways users interact with Pinterest to help you reach specific groups of users; you can include or exclude specific audience_ids when you create an ad group. &lt;p/&gt; For more, see &lt;a class&#x3D;\&quot;reference external\&quot; href&#x3D;\&quot;https://help.pinterest.com/en/business/article/audience-targeting\&quot; target&#x3D;\&quot;_blank\&quot;&gt;Audience targeting&lt;/a&gt;.
+Targeting combines customer information with the ways users interact with Pinterest to help you reach specific groups of users; you can include or exclude specific &#x60;audience_ids&#x60; when you create an ad group. &lt;p/&gt; Learn about &lt;a href&#x3D;\&quot;/docs/work-with-targets-and-audiences/create-audiences/\&quot; target&#x3D;\&quot;_blank\&quot;&gt;creating different kinds of audiences&lt;/a&gt;.

 ### Example